10up/maps-block-apple/README.md

 **Disclaimer:** _Apple Maps, MapKit JS, and the Apple logo are trademarks of Apple Inc.  Apple Maps may not be available in all countries or regions._

-This plugin integrates Apple's MapKit JS into an "Apple Maps" block in the WordPress block editor (Gutenberg).
-You will need an Apple Developer account, Maps Identifier, and Private Key to configure this plugin and connect to the MapKit JS API in order for the block to function.
+This plugin integrates Apple's [MapKit JS](https://developer.apple.com/maps/mapkitjs/) into an "Apple Maps" block in the WordPress block editor (Gutenberg).
+You will need an [Apple Developer Program](https://developer.apple.com/programs/) account, Maps Identifier, and Private Key to configure this plugin and connect to the MapKit JS API in order for the block to function.
 Note that the Apple Developer Program has an annual fee of 99 USD, in local currency where available.
 Prices may vary by region and are listed in local currency during the enrollment process.
 [Fee waivers are available for the Apple Developer Program for eligible organizations](https://developer.apple.com/support/membership-fee-waiver/).

 ## Requirements